Driving without insurance: what are the penalties?

 When can you drive a car without insurance?

-There’s a few instances when you don’t need car insurance, but these only apply if you’re no longer driving the car:
+You can't.
+There are a few instances when you don’t need car insurance, but these only apply if you’re no longer driving the car:

 - The car is between registered keepers – if the car is between owners, you won’t be responsible for insuring it.
 But once you become the registered keeper, you’ll need to make sure the car is properly insured.